cloudflying87/Portfolio/README.md

 The contact page is just html and css with bootstrap.
 There is no actual fuctionality on the contact page.

 My portfolio page is also lacking at this point since I have not done very many projects, so this will be something else that can expand as we go further through the class.
+I decided to just include the logos of things that we are currently learning for my portfolio right now.

 This is a screen shot of the About Me page.
 ![](2020-06-09-23-11-43.png)